wjkmartin/punchbuggy-counter/README.md

 # punchbuggy-counter
-A counter to keep track of how many times we've punched each other.
+A simple app that I made to learn express.
+It's not an accurate example of my current code quality, but I'm leaving it up for posterity.